Mohammad-Moneer/Social-Links-Profile/README.md

-# Frontend Mentor - Blog Preview Card solution
+# Frontend Mentor - Social Links Profile solution

-This is a solution to the [Blog Preview Card Challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/blog-preview-card-ckPaj01IcS).
+This is a solution to the [Social Links Profile Challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/social-links-profile-UG32l9m6dQ).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents